 I actually passed it by several times, not giving it a second thought.
 It was priced at $30, which was, to me, overpriced for a painting that looked like it belonged in a 1983 hotel lobby.

 But then the voice on the PA system said purple tags were half off that day.
 The painting had a purple tag.
 I kept shopping, browsing the kids’ clothes, the furniture, the plates, but the painting was stuck on my brain.
 I left without it.
 I mean… it was hideous.

 I returned home, unloaded the car, and told Kyle I needed to go back, get one more thing.
 I paid for the purple beast and finagled it around the carseats, barely closing the trunk.

 See, I wanted it for only reason: it’s huge.

-I remembered a post from my friend Meredith ages ago, when she bought a Craiglist painting and immediately had buyer’s remorse.
+I remembered a post from my friend Meredith ages ago, when she bought a Craigslist painting and immediately had buyer’s remorse.
 But she rectified it by having her daughter paint on top, and it looked amazing.
 Because it’s huge:

 So I bought the 1983 hotel painting because of its size—canvases that size are really, really expensive.
 Definitely more than $15.
 Plus, this one had a nice frame.